Steve Holland (footballer): England

 In August 2013, Holland was appointed assistant manager to the new England under 21s manager Gareth Southgate.
 Following the appointment of Gareth Southgate as the caretaker of the England national football team on 27 September 2016, when Sam Allardyce resigned after one game due to a corruption scandal, Holland also became assistant manager for the senior team.

 After the England team reached the final of the delayed UEFA Euro 2020 in 2021, Holland was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to association football.

 Yokohama F. Marinos

 On 17 December 2024, Holland was appointed as manager of J1 League club Yokohama F. Marinos.

-On 18 April 2025, Holland was sacked.
+He was dismissed on 18 April 2025.

+Manchester United

+In January 2026, Holland was announced as assistant to head coach Michael Carrick at Manchester United.